 Identity marketing, a new form of personalization, removes the limitations of traditional segmentation strategies.
-Instead of targeting groups of people who share an attribute but don’t know each other, brands can send personalized offers to customers tribes.
+Instead of targeting groups of people who share an attribute but don’t know each other, brands can send personalized offers to customers communities.

 - 83% of Gen Z would share a personalized offer with their friends.

 - 96% of the military would share a personalized offer with others in the military community.